 When a judgment, not intrinsically interlocutory in character, is rendered and entered in a case regularly set for a conventional trial on the merits, . . . it will be presumed for appeal purposes that the Court intended to, and did, dispose of all parties legally before it and of all issues made by the pleadings between such parties.
-902

 The rule applicable to summary judgments is different.
 There is no presumption of finality rule, as discussed in Aldridge, that applies to summary judgment cases.
-903 If a summary judgment does not dispose of all parties and issues in the pending suit, it is interlocutory and not appealable unless the trial court orders a severance of that phase of the case.
-904 In the absence of an order of severance, a party against whom an interlocutory summary judgment has been rendered does not have a right of appeal until the partial judgment is merged into a final judgment, disposing of the whole case.
-905 On appeal, a partial summary judgment incorporated into a final judgment is reviewed under the applicable summary judgment standard of review.906 the final judgment rule); supra Part 1.V.A-C (discussing exceptions to general rule that appeals may only be taken following final judgment).
+If a summary judgment does not dispose of all parties and issues in the pending suit, it is interlocutory and not appealable unless the trial court orders a severance of that phase of the case.
+In the absence of an order of severance, a party against whom an interlocutory summary judgment has been rendered does not have a right of appeal until the partial judgment is merged into a final judgment, disposing of the whole case.
+On appeal, a partial summary judgment incorporated into a final judgment standard of review.